 Before you start

-- Check the contents of the box against the enclosed inventory (and again after use).
-Report any damaged or missing items to your state agent.
+Check the contents of the box against the digitised inventory (and again after use).
+Report any damaged or missing items to your state agent via email.

-To get the most out of this box, object backgrounders, stories, images, and more are available on the web.
-Start exploring using the links below.
+To get the most out of this box, object backgrounders, personal stories, images, activities and more are available on the web.

 - Discuss the objects with your class and ask questions about their size, colour, weight, or materials.